 - Lighting should be adequate for safe illumination of all work areas (100-200 lumens for laboratories).
 For more information, see the CU Design and Construction Standard 16500 – Lighting.

 - Light bulbs that are mounted low and susceptible to contact should be guarded.

 - If the risk of electrocution exists when changing light bulbs, practice lock-out tag-out.

-- For proper disposal of fluorescent bulbs (“universal waste”), see lightbulb recycling.
+- For proper disposal of "universal waste" fluorescent bulbs, see light bulb recycling.

 - As an energy conservation measure, please remember to turn off your lights when you leave your lab.